solita/solita.github.com/_posts/2023-01-23-there-is-no-cloud.md

 ```

 Let me reiterate that everything, namely `example` and `numbers` attributes
 on AWS is getting saved ENCRYPTED.
+To confirm, let us see what we have

-Let me show what you see on the AWS DynamoDB side:
+on the AWS DynamoDB side:

 ```
 {